samson8884/AngularSeed/README.md

 Refer to home.component.ts
 You could set `showSpinner` to false when the component is initialized and true when you need to show the spinner.

+3) Web Storage
+The WebStorageService can be used to save/retrieve data to/from web storage.
+Update the `sessionObj` defined in the `getSessionObject()` method and modify it according to your needs.
+The current example provided contains an `app` object which is used on the `Home Page`.
+It is advisable to design the `sessionObject` well and structure it logically (page wise according to the example provided).
+Refer to `home.componen.ts` on how to save data into session storage and how to retrieve it.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).